GC-public-learning/Commander/README.md

 delete the forecast controler file
 <br/>delete the model class weatherforecast.cs to

-## 1) create 1st controller with route and fake data to retrieve
+## 1) setup the 2 "GET" requests, create 1st controller with route and fake data to retrieve

 <br/>create the [Models/](https://github.com/Geoffrey-Carpentier/Commander/tree/main/Models) folder
 <br/>&emsp;create "Command.cs" file in the "Models folder" to make the class :